jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

+__Reason:__

+If the test names mean to be descriptive, they might become long, and underscores to separate the 'pieces' may make it easier to read and digest.

-#### Avoid var
+#### Using var

-`var` should be avoided.The variable type should be visible in the code line instead of ‘var’.
+It would bes nice to see the variable type in the code line instead of `var`.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>